undera/chess-engine-nn/README.md

  This net trains quite good now, I figured out loss, metrics and activations for aux and main outputs.
 Categorical accuracy of "moves" output is still below 0.5, but I see sample games with some attacks and captures, which is a good sign.

  Meanwhile, S16 - Division P is live on https://tcec.chessdom.com/, Leela plays versus Stockfish again...

+ ### 10 Sep 2019

+ Interesting thought: I should not use softmax on moves output layer.
+Just because possible moves are independent and score for them should be just independent sigmoid.
+Which also means that lost games can again be included in training set.
+There are some questions on training moves like this, since we only can pass single good/bad move as input.
+Ideal solution would be having own loss function.